Marianne Martens, PhD

 Committee Member, Advisory Board Member, or Consultant

-- Invited Member, ALA Editions Advisory Board for the fourth edition of Young Adult Literature: From Romance to Realism by Michael Cart, Spring 2020
+- Invited Member, ALA Editions Advisory Board for the fourth edition of Young Adult Literature: From Romance to Realism (4th edition) by Michael Cart, Spring 2020

 - Invited Member, University of Southern Mississippi Medallion Committee, 2019, 2020, 2021